Logo preload

 ItemCostAndroid DeviceVariesCatalyst Reciever~$300Catalyst Subscription~$50-400/month

-The cost of the Catalyst subscription varies depending on the accuracy you require.
+The cost of the Catalyst subscription varies depending on the location accuracy you require.
 The good part is you can rent this on a monthly basis as needed for projects and pay for just the level you need.

 Setting up your Android device with the Trimble Catalyst is fairly simple.
 It does require digging into the Android settings and enabling Developer Mode.
 You need to do this so that you can select a mock locations app (here are instructions from the Trimble Catalyst website).
 A mock locations app overrides the internal location provider.